mccbc/notes/reviewer_comments.md

 6. In my opinion it is more helpful to think in terms of atau0 rather than tau0.
 Perhaps you can periodically remind the reader that T = 10^4 K leads to atau0 = ?, e.g. in the caption of Fig. 1.

     - **A sentence mentioning the value of atau0 has been added in the caption of Figure 1.
-Since we use the same temperature throughout the paper and the optical depth changes only by factors of 10, it is easy for the reader to scale this value for the other plots at different optical depths, so we will not repeat it in every caption.**
+Since we use the same temperature throughout the paper and the optical depth changes only by factors of 10, it is easy for the reader to scale this value for the other plots at different optical depths, so we opted not to repeat it in every caption.**

 7. Fig. 2: Why are the yellow curves V shaped at line center when the standard is more U shaped?
 Is this due to plotting resolution or not using the wing approximation for the Voigt function?
 This is more apparent in figure 3, so it is worth explaining this feature properly.